 The latest developments in home automation devices and software, also add another vast array of digital computer devices to those that utilize IP addresses, thus each time they're connected to the WAN network, identify themselves on the wired or wireless network.

-What can be done to protect my IP's security and privacy?
+What can be done to protect my online identity and what is my IP's security and privacy?

-One option is to connect your wired or wireless Internet devices to a local network or a hotel, airplane and any mobile hotspot network that is not your local home network.
-When you connect to any public network in a hotel for example, your IP will appear as that as assigned by a hotel wifi access router.
-This can be an effective measure of an extra security precaution.
-However, a precaution should be taken anytime you connect to public networks.
-Every time you travel anywhere in the world, take family, personal or business vacations, you will most likely have to connect using publicly available networks such as those available in resorts, hotels, cruise ships, airplanes or restaurants.
-Whenever you use public networks, always keep in mind that the networks may be monitored with packet capture software, that logs all of the outbound information on that particular LAN network.
-Another security risk factor to consider is being connected to the same LAN network with other computers.
-If your computer has any type of file sharing or transfer capabilities enabled, you'll be revealing the information on your computer with all other people connected to the same network in hotels, resorts, cruise ships, airplanes and restaurants.
+One option is to connect your wired or wireless internet devices to a local network or a network provided by hotels, airplanes, or mobile hotspots that are not your home network.
+When you connect to a public network, such as the one in a hotel, your IP address will appear as assigned by the hotel's Wi-Fi access router.
+This can be an effective security measure.
+However, precautions should always be taken when connecting to public networks.
+Whether you're traveling for family, personal, or business reasons, you will likely need to connect to publicly available networks in resorts, hotels, cruise ships, airplanes, or restaurants.
+When using public networks, it's important to remember that they may be monitored using packet capture software, which logs outbound information on the network.
+An additional security risk to consider is being connected to the same network as other computers.
+If your computer has file sharing or transfer capabilities enabled, you may be sharing information with others connected to the same network in hotels, resorts, cruise ships, airplanes, or restaurants.

-A Proxy server is a network service which utilizes a dedicated computer on a remote network allowing internet users such as yourself to make indirect connections to other computers/websites using its own network connection.
-All of your web browsing activity is transferred to a remove server first.
+A Proxy server is a network service that utilizes a dedicated computer on a remote network allowing internet users such as yourself to make indirect connections to other computers/websites using its network connection.
+All of your web browsing activity is transferred to a remote server first.
 When using a proxy server, the recipient of your communications will see an IP address of the proxy server and not yours.
-There are plenty of hosted proxy servers establishments on the world wide web offer free online user accounts to hide your online identity.
-This, however, is not a bullet-proof method.
+There are plenty of hosted proxy server implementations on the world wide web that offer free online user accounts to hide your online identity.
+This, however, is not always safe and a bullet-proof method.

-- Is there a risk using a Proxy Server?
+Is there a risk in using a Proxy Server?

 (!)
 Definitely.
-Using anonymous proxy servers from unknown and not reputable providers to hide your Internet protocol address while using phones, tablets and computers may actually present a more serious threat that can eventually contribute to the digital information leak and all risks associated with it.
-Since the digital data from those wireless and wired devices has to pass through a third party proxy server, any information you transmit through that server can be intercepted and indexed, including any messages you may have sent including but not limited to your account login and password information that you may utilize for any online services.
-In attempt to search a better privacy on Internet, many individuals utilize methods like the proxy servers, not realizing that the danger of privacy breach is actually greater while using the proxy services that claim to be secure.
-Furthermore, in order to trace and check on people's illegal activity, some government agencies setup free open proxy servers to monitor activity of those people who are most likely to have something to hide.
-The risks are most often related to those proxy services that offer completely free services and are unknown of origin.
+Using anonymous proxy servers from unknown and not reputable providers to hide your Internet protocol address while using phones, tablets, and computers may present a more serious threat that can eventually contribute to the digital information leak and all risks associated with it.
+Since the digital data from those wireless and wired devices have to pass through a third-party proxy server, any information you transmit through that server can be intercepted and indexed, including any messages you may have sent including but not limited to your account login and password information that you may utilize for any online services.

-Never access any of your digitally stored financial account information, including online credit card banking systems, initiate transfer of funds, pay your bills or mortgages online or register any online banking accounts that contain a secure information while using a free proxy server using your phone, tablet, laptop or a desktop computer.
-As a matter of fact, most of the electronic identity theft cases targeted at financial sectors and being investigated worldwide are the direct result of digital information theft via utilization of so called free proxy servers that offer free online user accounts.
+Never access any of your digitally stored financial account information, including online credit card banking systems, initiate the transfer of funds, pay your bills or mortgages online or register any online banking accounts that contain secure information while using a free proxy server using your phone, tablet, laptop or a desktop computer.
+As a matter of fact, most of the electronic identity theft cases targeted at financial sectors and being investigated worldwide are the direct result of digital information theft via the utilization of so-called free proxy servers that offer free online user accounts

-- If someone possesses my private IP information, what type of security risk does it present?
+If someone has my private IP information, what type of security risk does it present?

-First of all, every single Internet user has an IP number, therefore a chance of you becoming a victim of a malicious attack is minimized by the overwhelming pool of IP addresses available to those who exercise this type of activity.
-Second of all, to protect your privacy, the Internet Service Providers do not release any digitally stored legal or financial bank information to anyone but legal authorities.
-Therefore your private information connected to your ISP provider generally remains very secure.
+First of all, every internet user has an IP address, minimizing the chance of becoming a victim of a malicious attack due to the vast pool of available IP addresses.
+Secondly, to protect your privacy, internet service providers (ISPs) do not release digitally stored legal or financial bank information to anyone except legal authorities.
+Therefore, your private information connected to your ISP provider generally remains secure.

-There is still a chance though that you may become a target of an internet hacker attack.
-An IP address attack spoofs your local Internet connection by trying to forge your computer's IP via software vulnerabilities.
-If you have your phone, tablet, laptop or desktop computer connected directly to a high speed DSL or high speed Cable Modem without a router or a firewall, a hacker may be able to access the private data on your computer, especially if you use network file sharing or transfer enabled.
-In this situation, it would not be a bad idea to get a good firewall software along with an antivirus software commonly used by most people such as Antivir or Avast!, or a hardware router with a built in digital firewall.
-Some high speed DSL, Cable and Dish Internet service providers supply this type of security software at no cost to the people who use their services.
+However, there is still a possibility of becoming a target of an internet hacker attack.
+An IP address attack occurs when a hacker attempts to forge your computer's IP by exploiting software vulnerabilities.
+If your phone, tablet, laptop, or desktop computer is directly connected to a high-speed DSL or cable modem without a router or firewall, the hacker may access the private data on your computer, especially if you use network file sharing or transfer features.
+In such cases, it is advisable to have firewall and antivirus software, such as Antivir or Avast!, or a hardware router with a built-in digital firewall.
+Some high-speed DSL, cable, and dish internet service providers offer security software at no cost to their customers.